 Instantly write off your solar investment.

 If your business is currently considering installing solar to reduce your operating costs, the Federal Government’s increased Instant Asset Write-Off means there’s never been a better time to do it.
-From the 12th of March 2020, any business purchasing an asset of up to $150,000 can immediately write off 100% of the cost of that asset.
-This is an increase of $120K on the previous threshold, so it’s big news.
+From the 12th of March 2020, any business purchasing an asset of up to $150,000 could immediately write off 100% of the cost of that asset.
+This has now increased with no limit to the asset invoice amount, so it’s big news.
 And using the Write-Off to go solar is unquestionably a smart business move.

 As I watched, I began recollecting a recent conversation I had with a potential client, who, truth be told, wasn’t blown away by the appeal of more sustainable power consumption.
 I remember that at the end of that conversion, the only thing he was interested in was how much money he could save – “I’ll be honest with you, I’m only interested in the cost-saving potential of solar systems.
 Tell me how much I can save and let’s see how we can take this conversation forward.”